-Directing of an audiovisual creation and the person responsible for it – the director.
+Directing of audiovisual creation and the person responsible for it – the director.
 These are the key terms in the video production industry and today we are going to tell you a little bit more about them.

-Many people ask me “What do you do for living?” and when I say I am a director, they ask again, “Ok, so what exactly are you doing, you operate a camera or what?”.
+Many people ask me “What do you do for a living?” and when I say I am a director, they ask again, “Ok, so what exactly are you doing, you operate a camera or what?”.
 In reality, the director is the mastermind behind any project.
 He has a vision and an understanding of the whole production process, from preparations to post-production.
 In One More Frame, for example, I even take care of the ideas and the scripts.

 Let’s start from the very beginning – preparations for project “X”, which should be designed and filmed in a certain period of time.
 In order to accurately recreate his vision, any director needs to have a team of good professionals working with him.

 First of all, he needs a good cameraman.
 They should both be equally devoted to the project and since the cameraman is the director’s eyes, they should know each other well.
 I am very lucky to have, here in One More Frame, two exceptionally good operators with whom I have worked with for years now.